James I. O'Neill High School

-James I. O'Neill High School is a public high school in Highland Falls, New York and a part of the Highland Falls-Fort Montgomery Central School District.
+James I. O'Neill High School is a public high school in Highland Falls, New York, and part of the Highland Falls-Fort Montgomery Central School District.

 History

 James I. O'Neill High School opened in 1971, replacing the existing Highland Falls High School on Mountain Avenue in Highland Falls.
 In 2019, contracts were awarded for the first major improvements to the school since its original building, including new playing fields, tennis courts, and classroom improvements.

 In September 2004 O'Neill was still taking students from Saint Basil Academy who were not from families resident in New York State.
 At the time the academy was embroiled in a controversy over where it should send its students to school, as the academy no longer had its own in-house school, and whether it needed to pay for the tuition.

 In 2021, 190 children living on-post at United States Military Academy (USMA) in West Point attended O'Neill.
 In 2021 the agency at West Point announced that the bid to educate West Point High School students would be competitive, In March 2022 the O'Neill contract was renewed.